Project proposals for various works on school sites

 Principals must disclose any perceived or known operational health and safety risks to the ASO as soon as possible.

-The Asset Services Officer emails the Project Proposal Advice Form to the principal to sign and return.
-The ASO will send the approved form to the Asset Management finance team to process.
+The Asset Services Officer will request the principal to sign off the proposal in FMWeb 2.0.
+It will then progress to the Asset Management finance team to process.

 Record-keeping requirements